polyhedralpress/project-polyhedral/polyhedral/src/game-rules/origins.md

   checks related to stonecraft.<br/>
 ___Tool Proficiency.___ You are proficient with one of the following tools of your choice: smith's tools, brewer's supplies, or mason's tools.

-Mountain Born
-Languages
-Stonecunning
-(Dwarven Culture Specific)

-Multiple Jobs
-You can branch out into other jobs.
-No prereqs necessary.
-Do you get any proficiencies?
-If yes, limit the number to your choice of 1.
-Or, maybed you need to have at least one skill in common with the job?

-Choose your character's lineage, cultural heritage, and background.
-Assign (ability scores)